 Jim is the co-founder of Stonehouse Standing Circle, an innovative public engagement and communications think tank, and the former chair of The Climate Project Canada — Al Gore’s global education and advocacy organization.
 He also led the province of British Columbia’s Green Energy Advisory Task Force on Community Relations and First Nations Partnerships.

-Jim is the co-founder of the influential website DeSmogBlog and the author of two books: Do the Right Thing: PR Tips for Skeptical Public and Climate Cover-Up: The Crusade to Deny Global Warming.
+Jim is the co-founder of the influential website DeSmogBlog and the author of three books: Do the Right Thing: PR Tips for Skeptical Public, Climate Cover-Up: The Crusade to Deny Global Warming and most recently I'm Right and You're an Idiot: The Toxic State of Public Discourse and How to Clean it Up.
 He speaks, writes and presents widely on public attitudes toward sustainability, climate change and the environment.

 In September 2009, Dr. Alex Himelfarb was appointed as Director of the Glendon School of Public and International Affairs, at York University.
 He guides the expansion of the School’s research capacity and its professional development programming and seeks to strengthen the relationship between the School and the public sector.